 It is essential to underscore that each Ultimate Rewards Point is not created equal.

-As previously stated, even if no-annual-fee cards generate Ultimate Rewards Points, you cannot transfer your points to travel partners like Southwest Airlines unless you have one of Chase’s premium cards (Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred).
+Even if no-annual-fee cards generate Ultimate Rewards Points, you cannot transfer your points to travel partners like Southwest Airlines unless you have one of Chase’s premium cards.

 Therefore, I strongly recommend owning at least ONE premium Chase card because this incredibly fantastic redemption benefit would not be possible without one.